-Nestlé in society: Creating Shared Value
+Nestlé in society - Creating Shared Value and meeting our commitments 2014

 Nestlé is the leading Nutrition, Health and Wellness company and we are committed to improving people's quality of life at every stage, through science-based innovation.
 Creating Shared Value is the way we do business, and the way we connect with society.
 It's an approach based on respect for people, cultures and the natural environment.
 In this report, we demonstrate how Creating Shared Value continues to shape our business strategy and where it is delivering benefits in society.